zbartab/PaperPump/PaperPumpMS.md

 !TODO(calculate proportion of authors who are in cartels and have significantly higher productivity than authors in random groups)

-!TODO(Extract cartels and describe their attributes, e.g. connectedness, diameter etc.)
+!TODO("Extract cartels and describe their attributes, e.g. connectedness, diameter etc.")

 # General discussion